k-kaddal/bank-go/README.md

 - [x] createTransfer API
 - [x] createTransfer API unit test
 - [x] add a user table && its migration
+- [x] DB CRUD for the user table + Unit tests
+- [x] fix unit tests and api of accounts to adobt the user constrain keys

 ## Improvements: